pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/lesson-notes/README.md

 - Why is the variable named `PORT` and not `port`?

-What is the function of each file.
-Why is it important to make different files?
+- What is the function of each file?

+- Why is it important to make different files?

 - `.env`
 - `app.js`